shunmian/myblog/_posts/-21 AWS/2017-10-01-AWS Associate Architect.md

 - Q20: public datasets such as satellite imagery, geiospatiol is free on AWS.

+- Q21: enable instances in subnet to fetch software patches from internet but prevent outside network from initiating a connection:
+    - IPV4: NAT gateway
+    - IPV6: egress-only internet gateway

+- Q24: S3 Multipart Upload API allows you to upload data to S3 in concurrency.

+- Q25: Web Identitfy Federation via AWS Security Token Service allow OpenID Connect-Compatible identity provider.

+- Q26: Sticket Session allow Classic Load Balancer to bind user's session to a specific instance.

+- Q27: `concurrent connections from multiple EC2 instances in different AZs` via EFS.

+- Q28: Remote Desktop connection via port 3389

+- Q35: Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.

+- Q37: deployment groups in Code Deploy can help automate code deployments in a consistent manner.

+- Q42: Aurora replicas can increase Aurora RDS availability.

+- Q48: it is recommended you launch the number of instances that you need in placement group in a single luanch request with same instance type.

+- Q50: advantages of Enhanced Networking
+    - higher packet per second performance
+    - lower inter-instance latencies

+- Q54: AWS Cloud HSM over KMS for cyour own hardware security.

+- Q58: 0499 acount id AWS console login url: `https://0499.signin.aws.amazon.com/console`

+- Q59: By default, data records in kinesis are only accessible for 24 hours from the time they are added to a stream.

+- Q60: Route 53 can distribute load for latency-based routing accross different AZ.

+- Q62: DNSSEC(Domain Name System Security Extensions) is not supported by Route 53.

+- Q65: cached volume gateway for aws storage gatway for cache

 - codeDeploy vs Beanstalk vs CloudFormation

 ## 2 参考资料 ##